DavidGuzman1999/chalkboard/README.md

 Jason Jiang

 - Created the user schema's, turned student and login html into ejs, setup express backend, created mongo database, hosted application on heroku, initialized user sign up and signin.
+I also created sessions for the application when you sign in so you cant copy and paste the url to get into the application.
+Currently working on creating a schema for classes and assginments for when professors create classes that hold videos, assignments,lectures and much more.
+Feedback was also taken from deliverable 2 and I increased the css ratio for smaller screens under screen size of 1000px.
+Added Features, Purpose of the Website and Images to the ReadMe.